Opetushallitus/koski/src/test/scala/fi/oph/koski/integrationtest/README.md

 ## Integration tests

-These tests are run against a test environment in the cloud and require some environment parameters to run properly
+These tests are run against a test environment in the cloud and require the KOSKI_USER, KOSKI_PASS environment parameters to run properly.